yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 If the label only exists in the utterance's ground-truth set, then it's a false negative.
 If the label does not exist in either the ground-truth or predicted set, then it's a true negative.

-By the way, for entity extraction problem, there can be way too many false negative as an entity label contains an entity name, the entity offset in an utterance and its length.
-The latter two can be predicted with many combination.
-Therefore, it is a customary not to count true negatives.
+By the way, for entity extraction, as a label contains an entity name, entity offset in an utterance and its length, there can be numerous true negatives, since there are limitless combinations of the entity attributes not in the ground-truth or the predicted sets.
-Thus, for intent prediction evaluation, all four cells are used to calculate confusion matrix metrics, but only the first three are used for entity.
+Thus, for intent prediction evaluation, all four cells are used to calculate confusion matrix metrics, but only the first three are used for entity-extraction evaluation.

-Using the four cells, the Orchestrator test command can then calculate some more sophisticated metrics, including
+Using just the first three cells of a binary confusion matrix, the Orchestrator "test" command can then calculate some more sophisticated metrics, including

-    - Precision
+    - Precision     - TP / (TP + FP)
-    - Recall
+    - Recall        - TP / (TP + FN)
-    - F1
+    - F1            - harmonic mean of precision and recall

+These three metrics do not use TN, but the simple accuracy metric need all 4 cells, including TN.

-For details of all the confusion matrix metrics, please reference wikipedia.
+For details of many confusion matrix metrics, please reference wikipedia.

 ### Average confusion matrix metrics

-Since an Orchestrator can evaluate multiple labels in one confusion matrix each, there can be many metrics for analysis.
-For reporting and comparison purpose, it would be great to aggregate all these metrics for overall performance.
+Since Orchestrator can evaluate multiple labels, one confusion matrix for each, there can be many metrics for detailed analysis.
+For reporting and KPI purpose, it would be great to aggregate all these metrics for an overall metric and model performance.

 There are many nuanced ways to aggregate confusion matrix metrics.
 For comparing models, it's critical to compare based on a consistent formula.
+Please reference the BF Orchestrator CLI [1] readme page for details.

 ## References